s-batish/tango-tennis/TESTING.md

 - The responsiveness of each page of the website has also been tested using Chrome Developer tools to ensure that the website maintains a clear display across all screen sizes from 320px upwards.
 ### Browser Compatability
 - The website has been tested on Chrome, Firefox and Edge to ensure that it functions on a range of browsers.
+### Accessiblity
+- The website has been passed through [WAVE](https://wave.webaim.org/) to check the accessibility of the site.
+- Originally there were errors to do with the contrast on the Our Classes page and on all the forms due to the light grey font colour being challenging to read on the light teal background.
+This was amended by changing the font colour to black which removed these errors.
+- There were alerts mentioned on all of the pages about a redundant link but this is because in the header the logo and the Home button both take the user back to the Home page.
 ### Lighthouse Testing
 **Desktop**
 | Page | Performance | Accessibility | Best Practices | SEO |